pupilfirst/wd301-scripts/react-fundamentals/adding-tailwind/README.md

 @tailwind utilities;
 ```

-After that, we will we will remove the reference of `App.css` from the `App.jsx` file.
+After that, we will remove the reference of `App.css` from the `App.jsx` file.
 Then we can completely delete the `App.css` file.
 > Action: Delete App.css file.

 Finally, we are all set to use the Tailwind classes.
 Just restart the React application and let's apply a class name in the `TaskCard` component.